 Eligibility for the payment of Holy Days / holidays for a non-contracted employee is determined separately based upon the employee's average work schedule at each diocesan site.
-While hours at multiple diocesan jobs and sites are aggregated for purposes of overtime compensation and benefit eligibility, they are not combined for purposes of leave eligibility.
+Hours at multiple diocesan jobs are not combined for purposes of leave eligibility or accrual calculation.
 For example, an employee who works a regular schedule of 30 hours per week at one site and an additional 10 hours per week at another site is eligible for Holy Day / holiday leave at the first site, but not the second.
 In addition, in this example, the employee's payment would be based only on the 30 hours per week.